danielxhogan/dotfiles/install.md

 - make sure to choose core in the installer

 - search for virtio win fedora
-- click stabe-virtio and then choose virtio-win-guest-tools.exe
+- click stable-virtio and then choose virtio-win-guest-tools.exe
 - make sure to choose Viofs in the installer
 - after the installation is complete, reboot the vm